-Alexander Frederick Douglas-Home served as Prime Minister for a year from October 1963 to October 1964.
+Alexander Frederick Douglas-Home served as British Prime Minister for one year from October 1963 to October 1964.

 Douglas-Home was born in London, the eldest son of a Scottish earl.
 From 1918 he held the courtesy title Lord Dunglass.
 His brother was the dramatist, William Douglas-Home.
 After an education at Eton College and Christ Church, Oxford, he became a Conservative MP in 1931.